Being a parent is no walk in the park, especially when your kids are still young, living at home and fully dependant on you.

 If your son or daughter is mean to you, one common reason is because they desperately want some space or separation from mom or dad.

-As a parent it’s easy to fall into the trap of becoming too nosy, inquisitive or to set unrealistic expectations in areas of your child’s life.
+As a parent it’s easy to fall into the trap of becoming too nosy, inquisitive or to set unrealistic expectations in areas of your child’s life, especially if they still live at home.

 But despite still being your little boy or little girl in your eyes, you are now dealing with a grown up who is old enough to make their own choices, and who wants the freedom to live their life on their terms without apparent interference from mom or dad.